top of page

 How tragic it would be to reach the end of one's life and discover that their good deeds went unrewarded because they didn't embrace salvation, which according to scripture, is the only path to Heaven.

-John 14:6 says "Jesus said to him, I am the way, the truth, and the life.
+John 14:6 "Jesus said to him, I am the way, the truth, and the life.
 No one comes to the Father except through Me."

 He did not say, "Your good deeds are the way."
+Jesus is the only way to Heaven.

 The scriptures reveal that salvation (or being "saved") is given in exchange for believing that Jesus' sacrifice was an exchange for our sin.
 He gave us His pure life in exchange for our weakness.
-He paved our path to Heaven, and Heaven can only be our reward if we believe that what He has done was an exchange, or a sacrificial covenant.
+He paved our path to Heaven and it is only through believing in that path that we can be saved.
+Heaven can only be our reward if we believe in HIs sacrifice as payment for our sins.

+What Jesus has done was an exchange, or a sacrificial covenant.
+A sacrificial covenant is an agreement where one party sacrifices something valuable for the other's benefit.
 Jesus made the ultimate sacrifice by giving His life, establishing a sacrificial bond like no other.
 Salvation is a covenant offered to everyone who believes and accepts it.
 It is a free gift available to all humanity, but it is received only by those who exercise their faith to participate in this covenant.

 Participation starts with faith in the covenant, not with good works.
 The rewards of the covenant are not earned as Jesus has already done everything for us.
 We now can enter His rest.

 God's judgment is determined by what is planted within the system of harvest.
 Initially, humanity introduced sin into this system, leading the harvest to yield negative outcomes.
-One of these outcomes was separation from God.
+One of the outcomes was separation from God.

 In order to redeem man back into God's family, Jesus had to sow Himself into the system as a sacrifice.
 Jesus paid the price we couldn't pay for ourselves because we weren't holy or spotless.
 We all have sinned.